matyii/cleangoogle.lol/readme.md

 - In the settings menu after enabling the weather widget, you just paste the API key there and save!

 **Information**
 The API key is not stored server-side!
-Every information is store locally in your browser!
+Every information is stored locally in your browser!

 For any questions, feel free to contact me!
 Happy googling!